 Countless barges lay low in the water with a mast flying high to signify its trade.
 Mangoes, pineapple and cucumber were stacked high and to the brim, so expertly packed in, nothing was lost to the river.
 Amidst the big boys, small sampans approached us with their goods.
 Waif like but strong, women propelled their boats towards us,half a dozen of them, arms going at frantic speed in a race to reach us.
 We bought pineapple, mangoes, melon and steamed buns and ate until we were in danger of capsizing our boat with the extra ballast.

 ‘This is the toilet?’
-I asked peering in to a dimly lit room.
+I asked peering into a dimly lit room.
 A small hole at the bottom of the wall allowed enough natural light to show me it was empty.
-My perplexed look slowly transformed to horror with the realisation that I had to do a poop in above mentioned hole.
+My perplexed look slowly transformed to horror with the realization that I had to do poop in the above mentioned hole.

 ‘You want a western toilet?’ she asked laughing.
 I laughed with her realizing that the hole must be a joke aimed at tourists, and followed her towards the river.
 Not exactly convenient for that ‘middle-of-the-night-need-to-empty-bladder’.